kratikagupta21/simple-time-service/README.md

 ## 📌 Purpose

-This project is built to show end-to-end Infrastructure as Code (IaC) on AWS using Terraform.
+This project is built to show end-to-end Infrastructure as Code (IaC) on AWS using Terraform and deploymnet of a containerized application.
 It will:

 - Provision secure, scalable infrastructure
 - Deploy Kubernetes workloads on EKS